 Drapes also provide a layer of insulation, and closing drapes when the sun goes down can provide an effective measure to retain heat in a room at night.

-Exterior shading devices, such as awnings and pergolas, are efficient at blocking radiation, and are effective for keeping a room cool.
+Exterior shading devices, such as awnings, are efficient at blocking radiation, and are effective for keeping a room cool.

 The number one detractor that puts many homeowners off installing energy efficient windows is the cost involved.